Alluseri/SeriStyle/README.md

 # SeriStyle
-Bring back the Early-2021 UI back to YouTube!
+Bring the Early-2021 UI back to YouTube!

 ## Style Clarification
 I try adapting most styles and layouts directly from the old UI, but sometimes it is virtually impossible(e.g. because of script differences or I simply couldn't find what I was looking for), so there might be minor differences between what you remember and what I implemented.